MattiaIppoliti/Rainbow-Option-Pricing-using-Quantum-Amplitude-Loading/README.md

 # Quantum Amplitude Loading for Rainbow Option Pricing

-This page gathers research paper about Quantum Amplitude Loading for Rainbow Option Pricing.
-Researchers are invited to add their work to the table.
+This page provide the research paper implementation for <a href="https://ieeexplore.ieee.org/document/10821383/" target="_blank">Quantum Amplitude Loading for Rainbow Options Pricing</a> presented at the IEEE QCE2024 in Montrèal.
+Researchers are invited to add their work to the table or contribute to the notebooks listed in this repo.
 Link to the main repository at Classiq GitHub repo: https://github.com/Classiq/classiq-library/tree/main.

 <table>
     <tr>